Johnson-Wang/molatics/docs/source/index.rst

 Welcome to molatics's documentation!
 ====================================
-**mdfc** is an open-source program for inter-atomic force extraction from molecular dynamics results
+**mdfc** is an open-source program for inter-atomic force extraction from molecular dynamics results using compressive sensing technique

 **mdos** is an open-source program for phonon density of states (DOS) calculation from molecular dynamics using velocity autocorrelation